Border Force

 Border Force (BF) is a British law enforcement command within the Home Office, responsible for frontline border control operations at air, sea and rail ports in the United Kingdom.
 The force was part of the now defunct UK Border Agency from its establishment in 2008 until Home Secretary Theresa May demerged it in March 2012 after severe criticism of the senior management.

 Border Force was formed on 1 March 2012, becoming accountable directly to ministers.
 It is responsible for immigration and customs controls and the screening of passengers, freight and port staff at 140 rail, air and sea ports in the UK and western Europe, as well as thousands of smaller airstrips, ports and marinas.
 The work of the Border Force is monitored by the Independent Chief Inspector of Borders and Immigration.
 In 2024, an additional Border Security Command was established, specifically to tackle organised immigration crime.

 Border Force officers can hold the powers of both customs officers and immigration officers.
 Their duties also include counter-terrorism, part of which is to detect and deter the illicit importation of radioactive and nuclear material by terrorists or criminals.
 Aside from powers listed below in relation to immigration and customs, section 2 of the Borders Act 2007 also allows designated officers of the Border Force to detain anyone for any criminal offence or arrest warrant at a port if the Border Officer thinks they would be liable to arrest by a police constable.
 The power allows detention for three hours pending the arrival of a police constable.
 The power also applies to points of entry in Belgium and France where Border Officers work, whereby the Border Officer will turn the detained person over to Belgian or French police officers as appropriate.

 History

 Background and establishment

-Prior to 2007 three agencies were responsible for border control in the UK:
+Before 2007, three agencies were responsible for border control in the UK: